isommie-web3-projects/nika-crowdfunding-dapp/README.md

 ### Open http://localhost:3000 to view it in the browser.

+# Nika-Crowdfunding-SmartContract

+This package.json file is used to manage the dependencies and scripts for a project built with Thirdweb and Hardhat.

+## Scripts

+- `build`: This script runs the `detect` command from the Thirdweb CLI to build the project.
+- `deploy`: This script runs the `deploy` command from the Thirdweb CLI to deploy the built contracts to the specified network.
+- `release`: This script runs the `release` command from the Thirdweb CLI to release the built contracts to the specified package registry.

 ##  Structs

 `Campaign`: This struct stores information about a campaign, including its owner, title, description, target amount, deadline, amount collected, image, an array of donators, and an array of donation amounts.